fanjumin/SmartOvenController/gradle-master/contributing/Debugging.md

 Before you start debugging, start the "Daemon debug" or "Debug Launcher" configuration.
 It will be automatically reused for subsequent test runs.

-Be careful when stopping the test — ensure you stop the test itself, not the debugger.
+Be careful when stopping the test â€” ensure you stop the test itself, not the debugger.

 ### Gradle test executors